ErikBoesen/psc/README.md

 ```
 Any of these commands may require root privileges depending on your environment.

+To cleanup credentials located at root (you should run after uninstall):

+`make purge`

 ## Use
 To view all grades:
 ```sh